dewyze/trello-card-numbers/README.md

 This extension does the following:
 - Reveals card numbers on cards themselves
 - Reveals the card count for a given list
-- Adds are card number to a created card
+- Adds a card number to a created card
 - Adds a card number head in the detail view
 - Allows you to make card numbers bold
 - Allows you to change the color of the card numbers